Motivating yourself to stay inspired may be easier than you think. Try these simple tricks to spark your inspiration.

 Here are 10 simple ways you can start today:

 1. Read a book

 Picking up a book can bring you all sorts of wonder.
-It fuels your imagination and allows you to enter into a different worlds.
+It fuels your imagination and allows you to enter into a different world.
 Reading has been said to improve concentration and readers can even acquire wisdom from a character’s own journey.